embeddedartistry/athena-bootloader/README.md

 tftp> mode octet
 ```
 This way you tell the __TFTP__ client to send binary data.
 This is absolutely needed as if your client is in netascii
 mode, uploading will fail.
-After this it is advised to use the two following commands to make the process more informative
+After this, it is advised to use the two following commands to make the process more informative
 so you can have a better view of what is happening, but they are not needed.
 ```
 tftp> trace